titaniumnetwork-dev/alloy/README.md

 # Things not to do

-We recommend NOT to delete the `alloy` folder.
+We recommend NOT to delete the `utils` folder.
 It contains script injection and error pages.
 And don't tamper with any rewriting that adds script injection since script injection makes websites such as Discord and Youtube work more properly.

 # Extra information:

 If your gonna have an external website redirect to this proxy.
-Then we recommend you have the value base64 encoded and redirected to `/alloy?url=` then value.
+Then we recommend you have the value base64 encoded and redirected to `[PROXY_PREFIX]/utils/?url=` then value.

 # Deploying to Heroku: